-- A. The report must be filed with the court and made available to the parties or their counsel at least five calendar days before the jurisdiction hearing. - B. The social worker or supervisor who prepared or supervised the preparation of the report must be available to testify at the jurisdiction hearing if counsel for the petitioner intends to offer the report into evidence. - C. For purposes of the jurisdiction hearing only, the court will strike any portion of the report containing anonymous information. - D. Upon request of the parent, guardian, child, or their counsel made at least five court days before the jurisdiction hearing, the social worker must either (1) provide the address and/or telephone number, if known, of any person whose statement is included in the social worker's report, or (2) make such person available, if requested, for cross-examination at the jurisdiction hearing.
-If, upon request, the social worker has not disclosed the address or telephone number, if known, of any witness, and a request is made to interview such witness before the hearing, the social worker must make such witness available for interview if practicable and if the witness is willing. - E. If the social worker, pursuant to subdivision D. of this rule, has provided the address of a witness to the parent, guardian, child, or their counsel, and if such parent, guardian, child, or counsel presents evidence of unsuccessful attempts and due diligence to subpoena such witness for the jurisdiction hearing, and if the court finds there has been due diligence, the court will strike, for purposes of the jurisdiction hearing only, the statements of such witness from the social worker's report.
+- A. The report must be filed with the court and made available to the parties or their counsel at least five calendar days before the jurisdiction hearing. - B. The social worker or supervisor who prepared or supervised the preparation of the report must be available to testify at the jurisdiction hearing upon a timely request by a party. - C. For purposes of the jurisdiction hearing only, the court will strike any portion of the report containing anonymous information. - D. Upon request of the parent, guardian, Indian custodian, child, or their counsel made at least five court days before the jurisdiction hearing, the social worker must either (1) provide the address and/or telephone number, if known, of any person whose statement is included in the social worker's report, or (2) make such person available, if requested, for cross-examination at the jurisdiction hearing.
+If, upon request, the social worker has not disclosed the address or telephone number, if known, of any witness, and a request is made to interview such witness before the hearing, the social worker must make such witness available for interview if practicable and if the witness is willing. - E. If the social worker, pursuant to subdivision D. of this rule, has provided the address of a witness to the parent, guardian, Indian custodian, child, or their counsel, and if such parent, guardian, Indian custodian, child, or counsel presents evidence of unsuccessful attempts and due diligence to subpoena such witness for the jurisdiction hearing, and if the court finds there has been due diligence, for purposes of the jurisdiction hearing only, any statement of such witness shall not be sufficient by itself to support a jurisdictional finding or any ultimate fact upon which a jurisdictional finding is based unless the petitioner establishes one or more of the exceptions under Welfare and Institutions Code section 355(c)(1).
 In the alternative, the court may grant a continuance for a period up to 10 court days for the parties, including the social worker, to attempt to subpoena or make such witness available for testimony at the jurisdiction hearing.
-The court will not grant more than one such continuance in any dependency matter. - F. If the social worker, pursuant to subdivision D. of this rule, has indicated that he or she will make such witness available at the jurisdiction hearing but fails to make such witness available, the court shall strike, for purposes of the jurisdiction hearing only, the statements of such witness from the social worker's report.
+The court will not grant more than one such continuance in any dependency matter. - F. If the social worker, pursuant to subdivision D. of this rule, has indicated that petitioner will make such witness available at the jurisdiction hearing but fails to make such witness available, for purposes of the jurisdiction hearing only, any statement of such witness shall not be sufficient by itself to support a jurisdictional finding or any ultimate fact upon which a jurisdictional finding is based unless the petitioner establishes one or more of the exceptions under Welfare and Institutions Code section 355(c)(1).
 In the alternative, the court may grant a continuance for a period of up to 10 court days for the parties, including the social worker, to attempt to subpoena or make such witness available for testimony at the jurisdiction hearing.
-The court will not grant more than one such continuance in any dependency matter. - G. For purposes of this rule, an attachment to a social worker's report is considered part of the social worker's report and will be received into evidence if: (1) such attachment is relevant to the jurisdictional issues, (2) the social worker has referred to the significant portions of such attachment in the body of the report, (3) the social worker used the attachment as part of the basis of any conclusion or recommendation made in the report, and (4) the requirements of subdivisions A. through F. of this rule have been met.
+The court will not grant more than one such continuance in any dependency matter - G. For purposes of this rule, an attachment to a social worker's report is considered part of the social worker's report and will be received into evidence if: (1) such attachment is relevant to the jurisdictional issues, (2) the social worker has referred to the significant portions of such attachment in the body of the report, (3) the social worker used the attachment as part of the basis of any conclusion or recommendation made in the report, and (4) the requirements of subdivisions A. through F. of this rule have been met.